Madaha83/Personal-Website/content/cv.md

 weight: 10
 ---
 ##### Professional Summary
-As a Research Psychologist at the Naval Submarine Medical Research Laboratory and a Doctoral Candidate in the Industrial-Organizational Psychology PhD program at the University at Albany, State University of New York, my work focuses on training evaluation, assessment development, leadership assessment, and work motivation.
-I currently work on applied projects to implement a leadership development program, evaluate and build person-environment fit, and develop and validate core leadership competencies.
-I am currently researching the influence that a mindfulness practice has in a formal training setting, how psychological need satisfaction at home and work interaction to influence work recovery, and the causal role that autonomous motivation plays in the association between psychological need satisfaction and burnout.
+As a Research Psychologist at the Naval Submarine Medical Research Laboratory, I specialize in training evaluation, assessment development and validation, leadership assessment and development, and work motivation.
+My current role involves leading applied projects that implement leadership development programs, evaluate and enhance person-environment fit, and develop and validate assessments of core leadership competencies.
+My research focuses on the intersection of psychological need satisfaction at home and work, exploring how this interaction influences work recovery, well-being, motivation, and burnout.
+Through my work, I aim to apply theoretically driven, empirically tested, and data-informed practices to advance the readiness and effectiveness of the undersea warfighter community.

 ##### Education
 * University at Albany, State University of New York
   * Doctor of Philosophy	Industrial-Organizational Psychology ● 2023
 * University of Wisconsin Oshkosh
   * Master of Science		Experimental Psychology ● 2017
-  * Bachelor of Science	Psychology (Neuroscience Minor) ● 2014
+  * Bachelor of Science	Psychology (Magna Cum Laude; Neuroscience Minor) ● 2014
 * University of Wisconsin Fond du Lac
   * Associate of Arts and Science	Business Emphasis ● 2011

-##### Honors/Awards
-Magna Cum Laude – University of Wisconsin Oshkosh	Spring 2014 Dean’s List – University of Wisconsin Oshkosh	Spring 2014 Honor Roll – University of Wisconsin Oshkosh	Fall, 2012, Spring 2013 Highest Honors – University of Wisconsin Fond du Lac	Spring 2011 Honors – University of Wisconsin Fond du Lac	Spring 2010

 ##### Publications
 Bizarro, A., Hernandez, D., Hanson, M. D., Peltier, C., & Handy, J. (2022).
 Development of the Submarine Environment Fit (SUBFIT) Assessment: Psychometric review and comparison of enlisted and officer trainees.
 Naval Submarine Medical Research Laboratory.